Keith-Khadar/nwktheory/README.md

 # NWKTheory

 ## Project Description
-NWKtheory is based on the theory, six degrees of separation.
+NWKTheory is based on the theory, six degrees of separation.
 This theory states that any person on the planet can be connected to any other person through a chain of no more than five friends and acquaintances.

 This project aims to test this theory by providing users an easy way to connect with others by creating a visualization of their personal network.